tobing/single-node-kubernetes/README.md

 11. Back to the web browser and open http://EXTERNAL-IP/test.php.
 Reload the page several times and the hostname will changed.
 This mean requests served by different pod

-12. To test Horizontal Pod AutoScaler (hpa) need to open 2 shell session
+12. To test Horizontal Pod AutoScale (hpa) need to open 2 shell session
     - First shell to monitor the pods run command ```watch -n1 kubectl get pods```
     - Second shell from same or different server to run ab apache benchmark (change -n value accordingly)
         ```ab -n 100000 -c 1000 http://EXTERNAL-IP/test.php/```